spiderspace/mutable/README.md

 - want to help?
   - visit [the spiderspace discussion post](https://github.com/spiderspace/spiderspace/discussions/5)
   - share your thoughts on Twitter or YouTube (TODO make a video and tweet?)
-  - if you'd prefer to discuss privately, email me at mail at ryanatkn dot com
+  - if you'd prefer to discuss privately, email me at <mail@ryanatkn.com>
 - see also
   - [Twitter poll](https://twitter.com/ryanatkn/status/1482390036943360010)
     asking users if/how they use `immutable`